razvii22/bakery-wiki/wiki/people/jeremy.md

 # Miscellaneous
 Scruby also enjoys being stalked by strange American bible men on the internet.

-<sup>Scruby enjoys avoiding taxation from <abbr title="Oops, that... uh... doesn't need to be here anymore haha...">~~Her Majesties Revenue and Customs of Her Majesties Government of Her Majesties United Kingdom of England, Wales, Scotland, and Northern Isles.~~</abbr></sup>
+<sup>Scruby enjoys avoiding taxation from <abbr title="Oops, that... uh... doesn't need to be here anymore haha...">~~His Majesties Revenue and Customs of Her Majesties Government of Her Majesties United Kingdom of England, Wales, Scotland, and Northern Isles.~~</abbr></sup>

 >What about all those coffee machines? **-Raz**